Hydrology-IFH/roger/doc/introduction/get-started.rst

 Reading Roger output
 ++++++++++++++++++++

 All output is handled by :doc:`the available diagnostics </reference/diagnostics>`.
-The most basic diagnostic, :class:`snapshot <roger.diagnostics.Snapshot>`, writes some model variables to netCDF files in regular intervals (and puts them into your current working directory).
+The most basic diagnostic, :class:`collect <roger.diagnostics.Collect>`, writes some model variables to netCDF files in regular intervals (and puts them into your current working directory).

 NetCDF is a binary format that is widely adopted in the geophysical modeling community.
 There are various packages for reading, visualizing and processing netCDF files (such as `ncview <http://meteora.ucsd.edu/~pierce/ncview_home_page.html>`_ and `ferret <http://ferret.pmel.noaa.gov/Ferret/>`_), and bindings for many programming languages (such as C, Fortran, MATLAB, and Python).